ThomasFergy/ALICE-QGP-Analysis/README.md

 ### lib
 Contains root libraries for use in macros or independently using `.L LibName.cpp` at a root prompt.
 They can be compiled together using `python3 lib_compile.py`.

+### data
+Contains all data relevant for running code in `lib` and `MACROS`.
+The relevant analaysis results root files are found in `data/V0/AnalysisResults.root` and `data/V0MC/AnalysisResults.root`.
+The AO2D.root file should also be within `data/` but it is exculuded from github due to the large filesize.